 When you’re developing your internet marketing, you don’t want to just get in front of as many people as possible.
 You want to get in front of the right people who might buy your product or service.
 If you’re a pizza shop, you might not need to focus on ranking for just the word “pizza” because you won’t stand out among the millions of other sites that mention pizza.

 What good is getting in front of people searching for pizza across the country?
 That’s where long-tailed keyword phrases come in.
 These phrases are more specific than a general keyword search.
 That means fewer people are searching these phrases, but those searches are more focused.
 Someone searching “pizza” might be outside of your service area, or they might be looking for pizza recipes.
 When someone searches “Pizza in Los Angeles”, there’s a much greater chance that they want to buy pizza from you.

 Long-tailed keywords don’t just apply to local businesses.
 Say you sell crystals online.
 You’re going to want to rank for a generic term like “crystals”, but you want to target a keyword like “crystals for sale” as well.

 So How do I Choose the Right Keywords?

 There are myriad tutorials and how-tos on the subject of performing keyword research, and every researcher does things a little different.
 However, you’ll want to know some general things when you start your research.

-Don’t Forget to Come Back to Your Research
+Don’t Forget to Come Back to Your Keyword Research

 It’s easy to finish your keyword research and think that it’s done forever.
 However, as you collect more information about your customers you can look at the keywords that are doing the best, and find some new variations of those high-performing keywords.
 There is a lot of upkeep that goes into your internet marketing, and ongoing keyword research is an important one.